Exit Planning for the People Behind the Business

 Those pieces are essential, but they do not answer questions like:

 These are coaching questions.
-They require time, reflection, and a trusted thinking partner.
-That is where Besty focuses.
+They require time, reflection, and a trusted partner.
+That is where Betsy focuses.

 A Different Kind of Exit Planning Advisor